dplugins/oxywind-docs/docs/src/guide/quick-start.md

 ### Manual Patching

-If the Oxywind's patched feature failed to patch the Oxygen Builder, you can manually patch the Oxygen Builder by following this guide.
+If the Oxywind's patcher feature failed to patch the Oxygen Builder, you can manually patch the Oxygen Builder by following this guide.

 Download the latest Oxygen Builder plugin zip file from the [Oxygen Builder website](https://oxygenbuilder.com/portal/).